56+ Ways to Celebrate Juneteenth in Los Angeles

 1575 White Ave., Pomona, CA 91768

-The 35th Year “Original” Pomona Valley Juneteenth Family Jazz and Arts Festival is happening on Saturday, June 21st from 10:30 am to 6:30 pm.
-The festivities include live musical performances, arts and crafts vendors, cultural foods, and more.
-The swimming pool will be open as well.
+The 36th Annual Pomona Valley Juneteenth Family and Arts Festival is happening on Saturday, June 20th from 11:00 am to 6:30 pm.
+“It’s a fantastic day to celebrate freedom, creativity, and community with awesome family fun, art displays, and plenty of good vibes.”
+This is an all-ages event.
 Details and registration information for this free event are available online.

 Polliwog Park